 Local government plays a crucial role in influencing climate change mitigation efforts and driving the transition to net-zero carbon emissions through the promotion of policies that directly impact businesses and residents.
-These can include setting emissions reduction targets, adopting energy-efficient building standards and incentivising renewable energy adoption.
+These can include setting emissions reduction targets, adopting energy-efficient building standards and giving a high priority to incentivising renewable energy adoption.
 By supporting a regulatory environment that promotes sustainability and carbon reduction, a clear message is sent to businesses and residents about the importance of taking climate action.
 They can also establish incentives, such as grants to encourage businesses to invest in energy-efficient technologies and sustainable practices, making it economically beneficial for them to reduce their carbon footprint.
+The Council recognises the significant contribution to be made by companies to support the transition to net zero and is working closely with stakeholders16.

 Local government can also lead by example through their own operations and practices.
 They can implement green procurement policies that prioritise the purchase of eco-friendly products and services, which can create a market demand for sustainable offerings from local businesses.
 Additionally, local government can invest in renewable energy, energy-efficient infrastructure, and sustainable transportation systems, showcasing the feasibility and benefits of these technologies.
-Public awareness campaigns and community engagement initiatives can further mobilise residents and businesses to take action on climate change and accelerating the drive to net-zero.
+Public awareness campaigns and community engagement initiatives can further mobilise residents and businesses to take action on climate change, including more energy efficient buildings, and accelerating the drive to net-zero.

-Figure 33: Greenhouse gas emissions per KM2 (kt CO2) in Bracknell Forest and in the comparator areas in 2022
+Figure 35: Greenhouse gas emissions per KM2 (kt CO2) in Bracknell Forest and in the comparator areas in 2022